SchmollerLab/Cell_ACDC/README.md

 ## Installation using Anaconda (recommended)

+*NOTE: If you don't know what Anaconda is or you are not familiar with it, we recommend reading the detailed installation instructions found in manual [here](https://github.com/SchmollerLab/Cell_ACDC/blob/main/UserManual/Cell-ACDC_User_Manual.pdf).*

 1. Download the [latest release](https://github.com/SchmollerLab/Cell_ACDC/releases) of Cell-ACDC.
 2. Install [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for **Python 3.8**
 3. Unzip the Cell-ACDC source code, open a terminal and navigate with `cd` command to the Cell-ACDC folder